GovReady/continuous-ato-kit/README.md

 #### Install Docker

-First [install Docker](https://docs.docker.com/engine/installation/) on the **Docker Host Machine** and, if appropriate, [grant non-root users access to run Docker containers](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user) (or else use `sudo` when invoking Docker below).
+First [install Docker](https://docs.docker.com/engine/installation/) on the **Docker Host Machine** (if on a Linux machine, you may want to [grant non-root users access to run Docker containers](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user)).

 #### Start the Jenkins Build Server